mdn/translated-content/files/ru/web/api/htmlelement/index.md

 - {{domxref("HTMLElement.itemValue")}} {{experimental_inline}}
   - : Returns an {{jsxref("Object")}}…
 - {{domxref("HTMLElement.lang")}}
-  - : Is a {{domxref("DOMString")}} representing the language of an element's attributes, text, and element contents.
+  - : Is a {{jsxref("String")}} representing the language of an element's attributes, text, and element contents.
 - {{domxref("HTMLElement.offsetHeight")}} {{readonlyInline}}{{experimental_inline}}
   - : Returns a `double` containing the height of an element, relative to the layout.
 - {{domxref("HTMLElement.offsetLeft")}}{{readonlyInline}}{{experimental_inline}}